HomeBlogThe Apokélypse: Pokémon, Addiction, Dopamine and Life

-In case you hadn’t noticed, a game that once ruled the lives of so many of us, is back.
-Roughly 20 years later, on our handy-dandy, go-everywhere-with-us smartphones.
+In case you hadn’t noticed, a game that once ruled the lives of so many two decades ago is back on our handy-dandy smartphones, and ready to go with us everywhere.

-Pokémon GO, a game that for many of us, would have been a dream come true if we had it in our greasy little hands 15-odd years ago.
-But, we didn’t, so now we’re stuck with downloading it to relive and reminisce upon our old days, in search for all the nostalgic feels that come with something that once was such a large part of our lives.
+Pokémon GO, a game that would’ve been a dream come true if we’d (millennials) had it 15-odd years ago.
+But, we didn’t, so now we’re stuck with downloading it to relive and reminisce upon our old days, in search of the nostalgia that comes with a form of entertainment that was once such a huge part of our lives.

 A SHORT HISTORY: WHAT IS POKÉMON?

-Late in the 1990’s, a man by the name of Satoshi Tajiri came up with an idea that would change the world and become one of the most popular franchises ever created: Pokémon.
-Aka capsule monsters, pocket monsters, little creatures that inhabited the world around the characters within, all with the underlying and overruling theme in the game: catch ‘em all and become the very best, that no one ever was.
+Late in the 1990’s, a man by the name of Satoshi Tajiri came up with the idea of Pokémon – aka., capsule monsters, pocket monsters, creatures that inhabited the world with the underlying and overruling theme that one had to catch ‘em all and become the very best that no one ever was.

-The trading card game came next and was a huge hit in not only my primary school, but schools all over the globe.
+The trading card game came next and was a huge hit in primary schools across the globe.
 The TV show cashed in after, further magnifying the fantasy world for what it would be like to catch and train monsters, battling them for street cred.

-It was a complete hit, and as we all got older, we moved on, and turned our backs on the 152nd and consecutive Pokémon that were added to the original 151.
-We all forgot about them.
-Abandoned them.
-Until now.
+It was a complete hit, and as we all got older, many of us moved on (not always completely), turning our backs on the 152nd and consecutive Pokémon that were added to the original 151.
+That is, until now.

 WELCOME BACK

-You may have seen it in the news or on the book of faces during the past week or so, but Pokémon is back for the 22-32 crowd.
-It lives inside of them once more.
-And not only are they treated with pixelated graphics once again, but the music and sound effects too, combining with the ability to see them in their own environment via the augmented reality mechanism.
+You may have seen it in the news or on social media that Pokémon is back for the 22-32-year-old-crowd.
+It lives inside us once again.
+And not only are we treated with the familiar pixels, but the music and sound effects too, combining with the new augmented reality mechanism.

-Because of this, they can be seen lurking everywhere in our world.
+Because of this, Pokémon can be seen lurking everywhere in our world.
 Walking to work tomorrow?
-Well, Pokémon are there.
+Well, a Charmander could be nearby.
 Chilling at home?
-One may very well be digging around in your backyard.
-Are you going for a jog later?
+A Gengar might be hanging out in your backyard.
+Going for a jog later?
 Don’t forget to put another egg in that incubator.

-The nostalgia people are going through while collecting Pokéballs and searching for any Pokémon other than a damn Rattata, are coupling with their brains wiring, concocting one sweet recipe for a harmful addiction.
+The nostalgia people are experiencing while collecting Pokéballs and searching for any Pokémon other than a Rattata, are coupling with their brains wiring, concocting one sweet recipe for a harmful addiction…

 WHAT IS ADDICTION?

-Neuroscientist Dr Carl Hart writes in his book High Price, with reference to the Diagnostic and Statistical Manual of Mental Disorders, that for a person to be labelled as an addict, their use of something must “interfere with important life functions like parenting, work, and intimate relationships.
-The use must continue despite ongoing negative consequences, take up a great deal of time and mental energy, and persist in the face of repeated attempts to stop or cut back”.
+Neuroscientist Dr Carl Hart writes in his book High Price, with reference to the Diagnostic and Statistical Manual of Mental Disorders, that for a person to be labelled as an “addict,” their use of something (substance, device, etc.) must “interfere with important life functions like parenting, work, and intimate relationships.
+The use must continue despite ongoing negative consequences, take up a great deal of time and mental energy, and persist in the face of repeated attempts to stop or cut back.”

 Now, if we relate this to not just Pokémon GO, but video games and apps in general, do we then throw people that partake in them in this box, or just pass it off as another activity, like mindlessly scrolling Facebook?

-If the game takes people away from their lives, stops them from going to work, eating, sleeping, talking to their family, friends, dude next door, then sure, I guess we can categorise it as harmful.
-But if not, then who cares, right?
+If the game takes people away from their lives, stops them from going to work, eating, sleeping, talking to their family and friends, then sure, maybe we can categorise it as harmful.
+But if not, who cares, right?

 POKÉMON GO AND DOPAMINE

-That feeling when you get a new like, friend request, comment, random message off your crush, is the reason as to why so many of us can find ourselves falling down the addiction rabbit hole, and it all comes down to a certain neurotransmitter in our brains that control our reward and pleasure feelings: dopamine.
+That feeling when you get a new like, friend request, comment, random message off your crush, is the reason why so many of us can find ourselves falling down the “addiction” rabbit hole, and it all comes down to a certain neurotransmitter in our brains that control our reward and pleasure feelings: dopamine.

 Give the player a new Pokémon right out of the gate and allow them to enter the environment with the ability to seek out new ones that can appear at any moment and in any suburb, city, street, location.
 Find one, catch it, and dopamine is released.
 You want that feeling again?
 Then simply walk around until you find another.